 By grouping two years of itemized deductions into one year, it may be possible to get the benefits of both itemized deductions and the standard deduction.
 If you can time when you pay deductible expenses, you can take advantage of that flexibility to bunch your deductions in one year and then claim the standard deduction in the next.

-With the new tax bill approximately doubling the standard deduction, for many taxpayers it will be best to simply forget about itemizing their deductions and just default to the standard deduction.
-For those taxpayers whose itemized deductions are close to the new standard deduction, there may be more prudent planning needed to take better advantage of their deductible expenses.
+Since the increased standard deduction it can be difficult for many taxpayers to have enough itemized deductions to make it worth itemizing.
+For many taxpayers, it will be best to simply take the standard deduction.
+But for taxpayers whose itemized deductions are close to the new standard deduction, there may be more planning needed to take better advantage of their deductible expenses.

 I will dig into these different deductions separately below, explaining how each deduction works and how to use timing to your advantage.